substantic/rain/docs/guide/user.rst

 Built-in tasks
 ==============

-The following four tasks are supported directly by Rain worker:
+The following four tasks are supported directly by Rain governor:

 * *concat* (:func:`rain.client.tasks.export`) Concatencates inputs into one resulting blob.
 * *export* (:func:`rain.client.tasks.export`) Saves data object to a filesystem.
-  The data are saved into local file system of the worker on which the task is executed.
-This task is usually used for saving files to a distributed file system, hence it does not matter which worker performs the task.
+  The data are saved into local file system of the governor on which the task is executed.
+This task is usually used for saving files to a distributed file system, hence it does not matter which governor performs the task.
 * *open* (:func:`rain.client.tasks.open`) Creates data object from a file (Note:
   The current version does not support tracking external resources; therefore, this operation "internalize" file, i.e. it makes a copy of it into the working